 - Create a new key in the portal.

-- In your CI system, write the new value into the same secret variable
+- In your CI system, update the secret variable (

 What a key can do